touseef0707/playfair-cipher-2.0/README.md

 Follow the prompts to:
 1. Enter your secret key
 2. Select a matrix construction method
-3. Enter the message to encrypt
+3. Enter the password to encrypt

 The program will display:
 - The encryption matrix
-- The encrypted message
+- The encrypted password
 - Case information (needed for decryption)
-- The message split into digraphs
+- The password split into digraphs
 - The corresponding encrypted digraphs

 ### Decryption